 High-quality technical education requires a learning environment with industry-standard facilities and expert staff, and commonly includes specialist training that is only needed by relatively small numbers of individuals.
 This can present a challenge for FE providers in achieving viable group numbers for training provision.
 Addressing this challenge requires a coherent approach to planning of technical education in a local area, underpinned by good labour market intelligence from employers.
 Since 2013, we have worked to build relationships in several local areas to drive coherent planning of and improvement in technical education: aligning provision more closely to labour market demand, reducing unnecessary duplication offered by providers, and investing in greater specialisation of resources.
 Early work done in Greater Manchester can be read here.
 We also undertook a small piece of work with the Royal Academy of Engineering to look at the provision of engineering facilities across futher education colleges in England.
 This report, which identified the equipment needed by a college to deliver broad engineering education at Level 3, is available to read here.

-Following the publication of the Sainsbury Panel Report, we are working with Sheffield City Region and Greater Manchester Combined Authority, West Midlands Combined Authority and Lancashire Skills Hub to support further education in these areas to become ‘routes ready’ for the introduction of Technical Education reforms.
+Following the publication of the Sainsbury Panel Report, we are working with Sheffield City Region, Greater Manchester Combined Authority, West Midlands Combined Authority and Lancashire Skills Hub to support further education in these areas to become ‘routes ready’ for the introduction of Technical Education reforms.